Archive (1995-present)

 Citation: For fundamental contributions to the physics of alpha particles and fast electrons in tokamaks, basic plasma physics, and technological plasmas, and for exceptional leadership in plasma physics administration and education.

-Nominated by: Plasma Physics (DPP)
+Nominated by: DPP

-CNRS - Ecole Polytechnique
+CNRS, Ecole Polytechnique

 Citation: For her fundamental contributions to ab initio computation of spectroscopic properties of solids, employing many-electron Green¿s function and time-dependent density functional approaches.

-Nominated by: Computational Physics (DCOMP)
+Nominated by: DCOMP

 California State University